Skip to main content

 The scope of the problem is significant.
 According to IDC's 2025 survey, 56% of employees use unauthorized AI tools at work, while only 23% use AI tools their organization provides and governs.
 Put simply: the majority of AI activity in most enterprises already operates outside security controls, compliance frameworks, and visibility systems.

 For security leaders, shadow AI creates a familiar but accelerated version of a well-known challenge.
 You cannot protect what you cannot see, and AI expands that blind spot faster than most organizations can adapt.
-This guide covers what shadow AI is, how it differs from shadow IT, the key risks it introduces, and how to detect shadow AI across your environment — along with the tools and strategies to prevent it.
+Shadow AI is one of the most urgent problems inside a broader AI security program — and addressing it starts with understanding the full scope of what that program needs to cover.

 What Is Shadow AI and Where Does It Come From?